-For the 850 million people around the world who lack any acceptable form of legal identity, the answer is no. Proof of identity enables people to fully participate in the economy.
+For the 850 million people around the world who lack any acceptable form of legal identity, the answer is no. Identity verification enables people to fully participate in the economy.
 It eases access to employment and education as well as services such as banking, government programs, and health care.

-Fortunately, a formidable solution has emerged: an open-source, customizable digital ID system called Modular Open Source Identity Platform (MOSIP) that is available to all countries for free.
+Fortunately, a formidable solution has emerged: an open-source, customizable digital identity solution called Modular Open Source Identity Platform (MOSIP) that is available to all countries for free.

 Hear from Ramesh Narayanan, Chief Technology Officer, MOSIP